Ellwood Walter (businessman)

 Ellwood Walter (August 16, 1803 – May 7, 1877) was president of the Mercantile Mutual Insurance Company in New York City for 28 years.
 The Mercantile Mutual Insurance Company was organized in April 1844.
 He was also secretary of the New York Board of Marine Underwriters since 1849.
-He insured Cornelius Vanderbilt and many American Steamship companies during the 19th century.

 Early life

 Born in Philadelphia, Pennsylvania to a Quaker family.
-Walter married Deborah Coggeshall on August 9, 1827, in New York City.
-They had six children: Elizabeth, Thomas, Anna, George, Ellwood Jr., and Sarah Walter.
-His daughter Sarah married Thomas Burling Hallock (1838–1924) at the Walters' home in Brooklyn Heights.
-In his early life, he was an editor of a weekly newspaper, The Ariel: A Literary and Critical Gazette, published in his hometown Philadelphia.
+In his early life, he was an editor of a weekly newspaper, The Ariel: A Literary and Critical Gazette, published in Philadelphia.